onionpeel/birthday-email/README.md

 The cron job will work in development, but it may need to be adapted based on the production environment as there may be other ways of setting up scheduled events.

 ## Setup
+For testing and development, a `config.json` file with account credentials needs to be created in the `config` directory.
+To test whether the project is successfully sending emails, refer to the instructions in `testNodemailer.js`.

 ```
 {